bgd-labs/aave-governance-v3-interface/README.md

 3.4.2.
 Follow the steps 3.3.1 and 3.3.2.

-### 4. How to change gov core to testnet?
+### 4. How to add support for a new voting asset?

+Initially, a new asset for voting is added on the smart contract side.
+But additional actions are also required on the UI side, namely:

 4.1.
+Need to add the address of the new voting asset to the application config. [file](./src/configs/appConfigInit.ts) `// TIP: New address of the voting asset will be added here`

+4.2.
+Need to add balance slot (or other slots) for new voting asset to balance slots config. [file](./src/helpers/getVoteBalanceSlot.ts) `// TIP: Balance slot (or other slots) for new voting asset are added here`

+4.3.
+Need to add support for symbol and name of new asset for voting.

+4.3.1.
+Add symbol. [file](./src/helpers/getAssetName.ts) `// TIP: Symbol for new voting asset is added here`

+4.3.2.
+Add name. [file](./src/helpers/getAssetName.ts) `// TIP: Name for new voting asset is added here`

+4.4.
+Need to update the string with symbols for tutorial modal windows and add a symbol of the new voting asset. [file](./src/components/TutorialModals/assets.ts) `// TIP: Just the string that is used in the tutorial, add the symbol of the new voting asset here`

+### 5. How to change gov core to testnet?

+5.1.
 Simply, need to change the core name to sepolia. [file](./src/configs/appConfig.ts) `// TIP: Сan be changed to sepolia testnet`

 ## License